Constantly brimming with many of Chicago’s best-known attractions, Lakeview is an exciting neighborhood to call home.

 For things beyond walking distance, public transportation is the mode of mobility most residents of Lakeview chose.
 The CTA operates buses and trains throughout the area and to Chicago Loop, some run for 24 hours.
 The CTA Red Line, CTA Purple Line, and CTA Brown Line operate numerous stops within Lakeview that travel from northern Chicago to the Chicago Loop.
 CTA Bus Service in Lakeview runs to Lake Michigan, Downtown Loop, or to neighboring communities.

-Lakeview area residents have numerous options when it comes to education, with eight public schools, four public magnet schools, and nine private schools.
+Lakeview area residents have numerous options when it comes to education, with a variety of public schools, public magnet schools and private schools.